mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

 Discourage
 - Someone installing everything on localhost (not just trying it out)

+### Terminology
+- Internal database - Mathesar stores its metadata like `Exploration`, `Admin user` registration details in this database.
+- User database - These databases contain the data which the user wants to manage using Mathesar.
+Mathesar can manage more than one database at a time.
+- Installing Mathesar Schema - Mathesar needs to install some SQL functions in the user database for it to function correctly.
+When the user does some operation using the Mathesar UI these functions are called by Mathesar to perform operations on the database.
+Additionally Mathesar offers custom types that don't exists on Postgres like `EMAIL` which can be used by the user.

 ### Possible lifecycle of Mathesar
-These are the possible lifecycle
 1. Installing and setting up Mathesar App - User installs and sets up Mathesar as a functionally incomplete app (like hardware without software).
 It has no uses as of now as there won't be any databases managed by Mathesar at this point.
-We expect the user to perform these steps only once in the installation lifecycle
+We expect the user to perform these steps only once in the installation lifecycle.
+This happens only **once**
 2. Configuring Mathesar - The user might want to make some additional configuration like connecting to an additional database, pointing a domain at the Mathesar server.
 The user might want to configure more than once and might not do it right after installation
 3. Updating Mathesar - When we make a new release, the user will need to update Mathesar to use the new features.
 This can happen more than once
 4. Uninstalling Mathesar - In some unfortunate circumstances, the user might uninstall Mathesar.
-This happens only once
+This happens only **once**

+***The installation plan is based on the assumption above.
+So please comment if you are not okay with the above assumption***

 ### Outline of the steps after the installation overhaul project
 Please note, these steps don't directly correlate 1:1 with our installation documentation structure, rather the intent is to categorize based on the behavior of the steps and give an overview of the steps for easier understanding of how they affect the installation process.
 The documentation outline will provide detailed information of the steps involved with a particular installation type